-Over a century ago, and the Nubian came to Kenya from Sudan to fight for the British in the Second World War.
-While returning from their service, Nubian soldiers were allocated plots of land in a forested area which they called Kibra, Nubian word which means forest.
+Over a century ago, the Nubians came to Kenya from Sudan to fight for the British in the Second World War.
+While returning from their service, Nubian soldiers were allocated plots of land in a forested area which they called Kibra, a Nubian word which means forest.

-Over a week ago I documented a Nubian wedding in Kibera, between Sebie and Fatma his lovely bride.
-The main event starts at the mosque where the groom is accompanied by friends and relatives.
+The Nubian wedding starts at the mosque where the groom is accompanied by friends and relatives.
 A sheikh presides over the marriage after which the groom ties the knot – this is called Nikah, in Islamic wedding.

 The climax of the day starts in the evening, this is an event called ‘Doluka’, where invited guests, friends and relatives would dance the whole night, in celebration of a new beginning for the newlyweds.